triton-inference-server/server/docs/user_guide/perf_analyzer.md

 Concurrency: 4, throughput: 83 infer/sec, latency 48064 usec
 ```

+## Understanding The Output

-## How Throughput is Calculated
+### How Throughput is Calculated

-Perf Analyzer calculates throughput to be the total number of requests completed during a measurement, divided by the duration of the measurement, in seconds.
+Perf Analyzer calculates throughput to be the total number of requests completed
+during a measurement, divided by the duration of the measurement, in seconds.

-### Time Windows
+#### Time Windows

-When using time windows measurement mode (`--measurement-mode=time_windows`), Perf Analyzer will count how many requests have completed during a window of duration `X` (in milliseconds, via `--measurement-interval=X`, default is `5000`).
+When using time windows measurement mode (`--measurement-mode=time_windows`),
+Perf Analyzer will count how many requests have completed during a window of
+duration `X` (in milliseconds, via `--measurement-interval=X`, default is
+`5000`).
 This is the default measurement mode.

-### Count Windows
+#### Count Windows

-When using count windows measurement mode (`--measurement-mode=count_windows`), Perf Analyzer will dynamically increase the window duration until `X` requests have completed (via `--measurement-request-count=X`, default is `50`).
+When using count windows measurement mode (`--measurement-mode=count_windows`),
+Perf Analyzer will start the window duration at 1 second and potentially
+dynamically increase it until `X` requests have completed (via

-## Understanding The Output
+`--measurement-request-count=X`, default is `50`).

+### How Latency is Calculated

 For each request concurrency level perf_analyzer reports latency and
 throughput as seen from the *client* (that is, as seen by